 The creation of the museum was born out of a collaborative relationship between Prince Albert, who was Queen Victoria’s husband and Henry Cole, who at the time was a Public Civil Servant with a love for science and the arts.
 Cole had made it his own personal mission to improve standards in industrial design with help from the government.

 In 1849, he won the backing of Prince Albert who granted a royal charter to the Royal Society for the Encouragement of Arts, Manufactures and Commerce (RSA).
 Following Prince Albert’s backing, Cole held an exhibition which encouraged international art manufacturers to exhibit their work.
 It was called The Great Exhibition of the Works of Industry of all Nations and was held in Crystal Palace in 1851.
 The exhibition was a great financial success, generating £186,000 in profit.
 Cole wanted the profits to be used to improve science and art education in the UK and it was this desire that resulted in the creation of The Victoria and Albert Museum.

 Henry Cole became the museum’s first Director and worked to ensure that the museum attracted a wide audience, not just the wealthy upper class.
 During the 19th Century, free admission was granted 3 days a week to make sure it was accessible to the working class.

 Did you know that the museum wasn’t always called Victoria and Albert?

-Why not tie in a visit to the museum with some delicious food served at our Brompton Road restaurant.
+Looking for more things to do in Kensington?
+Why not visit the Andipa Gallery or enjoy some delicious food served at our Brompton Road restaurant?
 Learn more about it here.

 Next up: Saatchi Gallery